informalsystems/testnets/docs/network-layout-spec.md

         - us_west_1: 1    # my_seeds[1]

   - late_joiner_validators:
+      # Derives from validator_template
+      <<: *validator_template

       # If you want to deploy a custom Tendermint binary, specify its path
       # instead of an official release version.
+This overrides the value
+      # provided in the validator_template object.
       binary: /path/to/local/tendermint
-      abci: myabciapp

-      validators: yes

       # We don't want these nodes to be included from the beginning.
 You will
       # have to add them to the network later manually/programmatically.